brettmcc/brettmcc.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year economics PhD student at UCLA studying the economics of crime and migration. **I am on the job market in academic year 2020-2021 am available for interviews.**
+I am a fifth year economics PhD student at UCLA studying the economics of crime and migration. **I am on the job market in academic year 2020-2021 and am available for interviews.**

 [Curriculum Vitae](https://brettmcc.github.io/files/mccully-CV.pdf)